Oruchimaro/shopping-list--electron/Doc.md

     We will set a listener on emited event from browser, we catch it we will send it to main window.Then on main window hmtl file we will catch it in a script tag and add it to window with vanila js.

+# 6. Clearing Items

+    First we want to use **Clear Items** menu item to clear all the items on the main window.
+    So on its click event we will add a ipc event without data(not needed) to be caught on main window html file and clear the window items.

+    For clearing Single items (cause we are not saving them any where), we just need to add logic to script tag on main window, so when double clicked on a item, it will delete it from dom.

+        --- If we had saved them, we can use the ipc events to handle the deletion .